15 Best Things to Do in Bryce Canyon National Park

 Distance: 2.2 miles / 3.5 km

-I say this because, even though I speak so highly of the adventures out Escalante to the east, they are not nearly as accessible as those in Red Canyon to the west.
+That said, I know I speak highly of all the adventures within the National Monument just outside of Escalante to the east, but in reality, they are not nearly as accessible as those within Red Canyon to the west.

-Therefore, this short 2.2-mile (3.5 km) loop trail can make for a great, short, and easy adventure for people of all ages!
+This is why, if accessibility and the car you’re driving are less likely to do well on the remote Hole-in-the-Rock Road, this short 2.2-mile (3.5 km) loop trail can make for a great, short, easy, and less-involved adventure near Bryce Canyon for people of all ages!

 Read My Separate Post: Red Canyon Loop Trail